VimsecAu/kb/m365/baselines/exo.md

 A DLP solution SHALL be used.

 <!--Policy: MS.EXO.8.1v2; Criticality: SHALL -->
-- _Rationale:_ Users may inadvertently disclose sensitive information to unauthorized individuals.
-A DLP solution may detect the presence of sensitive information in Exchange Online and block access to unauthorized entities.
+- _Rationale:_ Users may inadvertently disclose sensitive information to unauthorised individuals.
+A DLP solution may detect the presence of sensitive information in Exchange Online and block access to unauthorised entities.
 - _Last modified:_ May 2024
 - _MITRE ATT&CK TTP Mapping:_
   - [T1567: Exfiltration Over Web Service](https://attack.mitre.org/techniques/T1567/)